 Something to do in the Philippines: snorkeling with turtles

-What to do in the Philippines: snorkeling with turtles in Balicasag (Bohol)
+Snorkeling with turtles in Balicasag (Bohol)

-7. Swim with the whale shark (responsibly)
+7. Swim with whale sharks (responsibly)

 8. Practice surfing or kitesurfing

 Other good places to surf are La Union, Baler, Catanduanes, and Bagasbas in Luzon; and Calicoan Island in Samar.
-For beginners, at Duli Beach, one of the best beaches in El Nido, you can also find some interesting waves and board rental stalls.
+For beginners, at Duli Beach, one of the best beaches in El Nido, you can also find some interesting waves and board rental places.
 You can read much more about this topic in Where to surf in the Philippines.

 Surfing in the Philippines